City Dads Group

 “Well, potatoes for starters.
 There are at least five kinds, talk about that.”

-The man, you may have guessed, was a store employee, but truthfully that wouldn’t have mattered.
-Kids today are raised with “stranger danger” deeply embedded into their psyche, an overreacting export of our fear-based economy and something that fits a little too nicely with our indoor, online culture, a combination triggering the decline of real-world interactions.
-Meanwhile, we have been told officially for years that America is safer than it once was, and that kids face far more danger from those they know than those they don’t, and yet we keep falling back on the easy scare tactic declaring strangers the enemy, because it makes parents feel like we are doing something.
+Meanwhile, we have been told officially for years that America is safer than it once was.
+Kids face far more danger from those they know than those they don’t, the facts have shown, yet we keep falling back on the easy scare tactic declaring strangers the enemy.
+It makes parents feel like we are doing something, I suppose.
 Which, obviously, is how I found myself standing in a market, paying my teenage introvert to piece together a few syllables about potatoes to help develop his social skills, and maybe toss in some eye contact for effect.

 “How much money?” he asked.